 Hepatitis B and C, two blood-borne infections, are among the major causes of liver cancer.
 To prevent infection, don’t share needles to inject drugs, use condoms and take steps to protect yourself from exposure to blood.

-There is no vaccine for hepatitis C, but it can be treated with new antiviral medications that cause few side effects and can cure most people in two or three months.
-Successful treatment lowers the risk of developing cirrhosis and liver cancer, but it does not protect against future reinfection.
+Hepatitis B can be prevented with a vaccine.
+Babies are routinely vaccinated in the United States, and the CDC now recommends the vaccine for all adults regardless of risk.
+Hepatitis B can be treated with antiviral medications, but it usually can’t be cured.
+There is no vaccine for hepatitis C, but it can be treated with antivirals that cure most people in two or three months.
+Successful treatment lowers the risk of developing cirrhosis and liver cancer.

 Environmental Risk Factors

-Substances with a known link to cancer include asbestos (mineral fibers found in some construction materials), arsenic (present in drinking water in some areas), benzene (present in gasoline fumes and cigarette smoke) and formaldehyde (a preservative and disinfectant).
+Substances with a known link to cancer include asbestos, arsenic (present in drinking water in some areas), benzene (present in gasoline fumes and cigarette smoke) and formaldehyde.
+Radon, an invisible and odorless radioactive gas, is the second leading cause of lung cancer after smoking.

 Despite widespread myths, there is no convincing evidence that artificial sweeteners, deodorants or antiperspirants, power lines or radiation from cell phones are associated with increased cancer risk.